lwpamihiranga/lwpamihiranga.github.io/index.md

 I'm a software engineer who loves programming.
 I've 4 years of professional experience in building web applications and services, including experience in building serverless and cloud native solutions on AWS.

-I'm proficient in Python, and JavaScript.
+I'm proficient in Python, JavaScript, and TypeScript.
 I'm a quick learner and can pick up anything as needed.

 I also have experience in using Java, Go, Terraform, Ansible, Linux, and Bash Scripting.